Matthias Küntzel

-Matthias Küntzel (born 1955), is a German political scientist and historian.
-He was an external research associate at the Vidal Sassoon Center for the Study of Antisemitism (SICSA) at the Hebrew University of Jerusalem from 2004-2015.
-Currently, he is a member of the German Council on Foreign Relations DGAP, of the German Historical Association (VHD), of the Association for the Study of the Middle East and Africa ASMEA and of the Advisory Board of UANI (United Against Nuclear Iran).
+Matthias Küntzel (born 1955) is a German political scientist and historian.
+He was an external research associate at the Vidal Sassoon Center for the Study of Antisemitism (SICSA) at the Hebrew University of Jerusalem from 2004 to 2015.
+Currently, he is a member of the German Council on Foreign Relations DGAP and of the advisory board of UANI (United Against Nuclear Iran).

 Career

 From 1984 to 1988, Küntzel served as a senior advisor for the German Green Party caucus in the Bundestag.
 He was member of the Communist League (Kommunistischer Bund, KB) and part of the Anti-Germans movement.
 Between 1992 and 2021 he held a tenured part-time position as a teacher of political science at a technical college in Hamburg, Germany.

-In 1991, he received his doctorate, summa cum laude, in Political Science at the University of Hamburg.
+In 1991, he received his doctorate in Political Science at the University of Hamburg.
 His thesis Bonn & the Bomb.
 German Politics and the Nuclear Option (London: Pluto Press) was published in English in 1995.

-In 2011, Matthias Küntzel was presented with the Anti-Defamation League’s (ADL) Paul Ehrlich-Günther K. Schwerin Human Rights Award in Palm Beach, Florida.
-“Matthias Küntzel has a long and distinguished record in speaking out against anti-Semitism and warning his readers in his native Germany and elsewhere about the dangers posed by this age-old virus that has no known cure,” said Abraham H. Foxman, ADL National Director, in presenting the award.

-In 2022, the German-Israeli Society in Hanover awarded him the

 Since 2001, his main field of research and writing have been anti-Semitism in current Islamic thinking, Islamism, Islamism and National Socialism, Iran, German and Western policies towards the Middle East and Iran.
 His essays and articles have been translated into sixteen languages and published inter alia in The New Republic, The Wall Street Journal, The Israel Journal of Foreign Affairs, The Weekly Standard, Telos, Policy Review, The Jerusalem Post, Der Standard, Spiegel Online, Die Welt, Die Zeit and Internationale Politik.